njnagel/Capstone_2/README.md

 1. Answer the question - do arrest rates differ for DV calls by geographic area?

-2. Hot Encode features and rerun analysis
+2. Hot Encode features and rerun analysis, cross validation

 3. Supplement original dataset with population counts to get rates